How to Clean a Bathroom During Flu Season

 Each surface that you or someone else touches becomes a germ reservoir—a point for the indirect transmission of germs to the next person who touches it.

-Sensor technology and smart apps offer amazing opportunities to eliminate the need to touch switches, handles and other controls at all.
+These innovations aren’t just convenient—they significantly reduce points of contact in the bathroom, limiting the spread of germs and viruses during flu season.
 Light switches can be voice-activated.
 The wave or tap of a hand can turn a faucet on and off or activate a soap dispenser.
 You can pour the perfect bath or start a relaxing steam bath with the tap of an app.
 Toilet lids can open automatically, and toilets can be self-cleaning and allow completely personalized—and touchless—operation.
 You can even find touchless trash cans.

 Related: Shop Touch-free Bathroom Appliances

-Products are available that incorporate antimicrobial materials and finishes like Microban to prevent mold, mildew and bacteria on handles and switches, for example.
 However, many manufacturers are also choosing nonporous materials or engineering composites for larger items that are not only durable and beautiful but also easy to clean and resistant to germs and stains.
 From sinks and countertops to bathtubs and shower surrounds, bathroom features that are easy to keep clean and sanitary are an industry focus.

 Related: Shop Antimicrobial Bathroom Sinks